The best Armenian movies. 12 Old and New films you must watch

 Best Armenian movie #1 Gikor

 Directed by Sergey Israyelyan in 1952, this drama tells us a sorrowful story about a 12 years old boy named Gikor.
-His father, Hambo wants to take him a neighboring country to make him a “person,” without knowing what severe days expect to his child.
+His father, Hambo wants to take him to a city to make him a “person,” without knowing what severe days expect to his child.
 Though, Gikor`s mother, Nani begs Hambo not to take her little child.
 Unfortunately, the father’s decision was final.

 Here begin the tortures of the inexperienced boy.
 In Tiflis, Gikor must be work for a cruel trader, named Bazaz Artem who every day and night exploits a pure child and pays only coins and sometimes even doesn’t pay.
 And the trader’s wife always makes the little boy cry.